The Global Fund for Children UK Trust

 Staff

-The UK Trust employs 16 staff members working across fundraising, grantmaking, and organizational support.
+The UK Trust employs 16 staff members working across fundraising, grantmaking, and organisational support.

 How to Apply